benmvp/react-workshop/src/09-mark-unread/README.md

 - Add optimistic updating of `this.state.emails` state after an email is marked read/unread for immediate feedback
 - Add a "Mark Unread" button for each `EmailListItem` that **only** shows when an item is selected and read
-- When an `EmailListItem` is selected, it should also mark the email as read (HINT: use [`componentDidUpdate`](https://reactjs.org/docs/react-component.html#componentdidupdate) lifecycle method)
+- When an `EmailListItem` is selected, it should also mark the email as read (HINT: use callback of `setState`)

 ## Next